 In no time at all, Bailey had mastered more words and even sentences.

-We wallpapered the living room.
-Before we began, I'd moved Bailey out of the way into a bedroom, so that he wouldn't be unduly stressed.
-Once we finished, I brought Bailey back out and placed him on his parrot stand in the newly-papered room, Bailey noticed right away that the room had changed.
+For example, we wallpapered the living room.
+Before we began, I moved Bailey out of the way into a bedroom, so that he wouldn't be unduly stressed.
+Once we finished, I brought Bailey back out and placed him on his parrot stand in the newly-papered room.
+Bailey noticed right away that the room had changed.
 He looked around, wide-eyed, then over in my direction, and asked, "Whaaat's that?"

 Now, how, I wondered, do you explain to a bird that you've just wallpapered your front room?
 I knew I had to keep things simple, so decided to simply tell him.
 "That's wallpaper," I answered.